Jurugi/KF2-UE3-Hook/README.md

 2) VAC doesn't really work on this game, it's just to serve as an example of a hook done on x64 bit for Unreal Engine 3.

 3) Updated SDK for Halloween update 10/1/2018.
-Small anti-copy pastes added in SDK.

 The purpose is mostly to demonstrate how a hack could be made on any Unreal Engine game in 64bit very quickly, even given the lack of references/info around.